hacefresko/JavaRAT/README.md

 Each application triggers a reverse shell when executed, opening a PowerShell session.
 It also allows transfering files in both directions and taking screenshots (use help command for more info).

+None of the applications is blocked by WindowsDefender

 Applications:
 * CSGOHacks: Fake application to gain cheats for the game "Counter Strike: Global Offensive"
 * KeyGen: Fake key generator for some programs from the Adobe Suite